erwinheitzman/webdriverio-workshop/BASIC_ASSIGNMENTS_EN.md

   Open a terminal window

   Open another terminal window and change directory to `e2e-wdio-jasmine`

-  Run `npm i` from your terminal in order to install the required packages

   Create a page object called `Page` `[page.js]`